bazel-ios/rules_ios/docs/index_while_building.md

 1. Consider possibilities of improving performance of "Index while building" There are a couple avenues here:

-1a.
-A solution that works with remote caching
+- solution that works with remote caching

-1b.
-A solution that only runs locally.
+- A solution that only runs locally.
 This is the status quo of objc right
 now: it doesn't work with remote caching

 2. Disable "Index while building" and correspondingly index-import